DADA will be a panellist on APMG International's Level Up episode on Monday 12th June focusing on the topic "How to achieve an Agile Mindset?"

-Please note that with Oracle’s v18.8 launch a more recent assessment of this latest Primavera version can be accessed here
+Website Author’s Note: Please note that with Oracle’s v19.12 EPPM release (and 20.3 Cloud release) a more recent assessment of these latest Primavera versions can be accessed here:

 Let’s get the most obvious question you will get when getting a Purchase Requisition approved out of the way…

 “So I guess you were sleeping on the job when 17.1 came out?”